huancheng-trili/bootstrap-rollup/README.md

 The `--rm` option is used so that the container that we created will be killed when we exit the `Docker` session.

-In the rest of the tutorial we will have to do work both inside and outside the `Docker` section(s).
+In the rest of the tutorial, we will have to do work both inside and outside the `Docker` section(s).
 For clarity, we will specify where the commands should be executed.
 The command above means we are now in <kbd>docker session 1</kbd>.

 At this point, you should observe that the <kbd>"Hello, World!" kernel</kbd> directory is accessible and contains the kernel files previously created.